openstack/swift/doc/source/associated_projects.rst

 ---------------
 * `vagrant-swift-all-in-one
   <https://github.com/swiftstack/vagrant-swift-all-in-one>`_ - Quickly setup a
-  standard development using Vagrant and chef cookbooks in an Ubuntu virtual machine.
+  standard development environment using Vagrant and Chef cookbooks in an Ubuntu virtual machine.
 * `SAIO Ansible playbook <https://github.com/thiagodasilva/swift-aio>`_ -
-  Quickly setup a standard develop enviornment using Vagrant and ansible in a Fedora virtual machine (with built-in `Swift-on-File
+  Quickly setup a standard development environment using Vagrant and Ansible in a Fedora virtual machine (with built-in `Swift-on-File
   <https://github.com/stackforge/swiftonfile>`_ support).

 Other